jellevictoor/entsoe-influx/README.md

-# ENTSO-E to InfluxDB Importer
+# ENTSO-E to InfluxDB Importer with evcc API

-Fetches day-ahead electricity price data from the ENTSO-E Transparency Platform API and stores it in InfluxDB.
+Fetches day-ahead electricity price data from the ENTSO-E Transparency Platform API, stores it in InfluxDB, and exposes it via a REST API in evcc-compatible format.

 ## Features

 - Fetch day-ahead electricity prices from ENTSO-E API
 - Store data in InfluxDB with country and price type tags
+- **REST API endpoint for evcc integration**
-- Support for all ENTSO-E country codes
+- Support for all ENTSO-E country codes and 15-minute intervals
+- Automatic tax calculation
 - CLI interface with environment variable support
 - Docker support with multi-architecture builds (amd64, arm64)
 - Automated daily imports via Docker Compose with scheduler